arguello/arguello.github.io/_posts/2015-02-01-daddy-daughter-racketeering.md

 4. [Racket Users](http://lists.racket-lang.org/users/) and [#racket](http://racket-lang.org/irc-chat.html) - for any questions or help that we might need from the experts - sort of like office hours, but without the tuition.
 5. OSS Project - TBD.
 We'll either contribute to an existing project, or start our own.
 Or both.

-We'll actually skip Step 1, but we still plan to have fun ;)
+We'll actually skip Step 1, but we still plan on having fun ;)